dmchristiansen/scanned_synthesis_oscillator/README.md

 	- The higher the update rate, the quicker the system loses energy to rounding errors

 - Add input to excite system
-  - Improve variety of pluck
+  x Improve variety of pluck
   - Add excite input (not sure how this should work)

 - Add add parameter control pots